timothybeal/kjvbot/README.md

 Anybot.py provides a generic module that, working from markovbot.py, enables you to generate and tweet Markov chain utterances based on any three-word start phrase within any text.

-The markovizer programs simply autogenerates and prints utterances.
-Version 1 begins with a single start word and the whole KJV Bible, whereas version 2 begins with three start words and a fileid specified by the user.
+The older markovizer programs were early attempts to generate Markov chains based on particular texts.
+They simply autogenerate and print utterances (no tweeting).
+Version 1 begins with a single start word and the whole KJV Bible, whereas version 2 begins with a three-word start phrase and a fileid specified by the user.

 Kjvbot_beta.py is where we began.
-Built from code behind @TheHigherDead, this module generates biblical mashups as sequences of randomly selected formal elements from the prophets and Psalms and tweets them to @KJVBot.
+Built from the code behind @TheHigherDead, this module generates biblical mashups as sequences of randomly selected formal elements from the prophets and Psalms and then tweets them to @KJVBot.